-- 22. Defendant Oklahoma Military Department ("National Guard") is an agency of the State of Oklahoma pursuant to 44.
+- 11. Defendant Board of County Commissioners of Tulsa County ("Tulsa County"), founded at statehood in 1907, is a political subdivision of the State of Oklahoma.
+Defendant's principal office is located in the City of Tulsa, Oklahoma. - 12.
+Defendant Oklahoma Military Department ("National Guard") is an agency of the State of Oklahoma pursuant to 44.
 O.S. § 21.
-Defendant's principal office is located in Oklahoma City, Oklahoma. - 23.
+Defendant's principal office is located in Oklahoma City, Oklahoma. - 13.
 Defendant Vic Regalado ("Sheriff") is the elected Sheriff of Tulsa County, Oklahoma.
 He is sued in his official capacity.
 Defendant's principal place of business is located in the City of Tulsa, Oklahoma.